General Privacy statement

 When you become a member of WinACC, register for our e-newsletter, sign up to any of our events or services, or request information from us, WinACC holds information about you.
 This statement explains how we look after that information and what we do with it.
 It does not cover our use of information relating to organisations, although it does cover personal data relating to their staff or representatives.

-We have a legal duty under the Data Protection Act to prevent your information falling into the wrong hands.
+We have a legal duty under the General Data Protection Regulations (GDPR) to prevent your information falling into the wrong hands.
 We must also ensure that the data we hold is accurate, adequate, relevant and not excessive.